In April 2013, the Government announced new funding of £150 million for physical education (PE) and sport provision.

 - Increased participation in competitive sport

-- Equipment and resources to help staff teach PE and sport more effectively - £500
+- PE scheme of work, equipment and resources to help staff teach PE and sport more effectively - £1,000

-- Offsite activity for children in Year 5, to promote the ‘outdoor and adventurous activity challenge’ aspect of the PE curriculum - £3000
+- Offsite activities for children in Years 3 & 5, to promote additional ‘outdoor and adventurous challenge’ activities - £2,500

-- Entry fees for sporting competitions - £200
+- Entry fees for sporting competitions & sports affiliations - £200

 Raised profile of PE/Sport

-The profile of PE and sport has been raised across the school through the provision and opportunities we have provided our pupils at Downsway Primary School.
+The profile of PE/sport and the importance of the children having good mental health continues to be raised across the school through the provision and opportunities we have provided our pupils at Downsway Primary School.
 In addition, we have shared this with our parents/carers via our newsletters and with all our pupils during whole school assemblies.
-As a result, it has acted as an additional motivator for our pupils to do well in lessons as our pupils are keen to be selected to represent Downsway at sporting competitions and opportunities.
-In addition, we have also;
+As a result, it has acted as an additional motivator for our pupils to do well in lessons as our pupils are keen to be selected to represent Downsway at sporting competitions and to take part in the opportunities available.

-- Provided the children with lunchtime football club, which has increased to three times a week, and an additional coach for one session due to increase in numbers.
+- Provided the children with lunchtime football club; three times a week, and an additional coach due to increase in numbers.